Is Royco Protocol Safe?

 Royco Protocol is rated as moderate risk — some novel mechanisms, generally well-understood.

-Moderate risk — innovative incentive marketplace with strong audits, but novel IAM mechanism and cross-chain dependencies introduce untested complexity.
+Moderate risk — innovative incentive marketplace with strong audits and no incidents, but novel IAM mechanism, Berachain TVL concentration, and zero current revenue introduce uncertainty.

 Royco Protocol is an incentive marketplace that helps DeFi applications attract liquidity by negotiating rates with providers.
-With $21M TVL across Berachain, Arbitrum, and Ethereum, it processed over $3B during Boyco's Berachain launch campaign.
-The B- risk grade reflects strong audits (Spearbit, Cantina) but notes the novel IAM mechanism and cross-chain delivery dependencies.
+With ~$32M combined TVL (V1 + V2) across Berachain, Arbitrum, Ethereum, and other chains, it processes incentive campaigns through its IAM model.
+The B- risk grade reflects strong audits (Spearbit, Cantina, Nethermind) and no security incidents, but notes the novel IAM mechanism, Berachain concentration, and zero current fee revenue.

 TVL